These steps can help you to achieve qualified teacher status (QTS), which you need to teach in many primary and secondary schools in England.

 You need QTS to teach in most primary and secondary schools in England but you do not need a PGCE to teach.
 Explore the age groups and specialisms you could qualify to teach.

-Find out about how to choose your teacher training course.
+If you already have a degree, find out how to choose your postgraduate teacher training course.

 Apply for teacher training